uwacyber/cits1003/cits1003-project/overview.md

 Unlike the lab assignments, for the project, you are required to enter the flags (with the format of **UWA{xxx}**) you have found into the provided answer sheet, **YourStudentID.xlsm**, available in our [github repo](https://github.com/uwacyber/cits1003/tree/2022s1/cits1003-project), and submit it via the LMS portal.
 We will grade ONLY the sheet you submit for the project, not the CTF flag submission site.

 Among the 16 questions, 6 challenges use unique flags to help mitigate cheating.
 This means each student will receive a different flag for those challenges.
-These 6 challenges are: *Emu Hack #1 - Backdoored*, *FeatheredForum - Part 1*, *FeatheredForum - Part 2*, *FeatheredForum - Part 3*, *EWT*, and *Emu in the Shell*.
+These 6 challenges are: **Emu Hack #1 - Backdoored**, **FeatheredForum - Part 1**, **FeatheredForum - Part 2**, **FeatheredForum - Part 3**, **EWT**, and **Emu in the Shell**.

 **NOTE**: You will not be able to verify these 6 flags using the 10-attempt verification on the CTF flag submission site.
-Instead, enter them directly into the provided `studentid.xlsm` sheet for grading.
+Instead, enter them directly into your **YourStudentID.xlsm** sheet for grading.
 For the other 10 challenges, you can use the 10-attempt verification to check whether your flags are correct, and then enter your final flags into the sheet before submission.

 ### Flag submission